Buzz (Polish airline)

 Buzz is a Polish low-cost airline headquartered in Warsaw.
-Formerly called Ryanair Sun, it is a subsidiary of the Irish airline company Ryanair Holdings and a sister airline of Ryanair DAC, Ryanair UK, Malta Air and Lauda Europe.
+A subsidiary of Ryanair Holdings, the airline operates charter and scheduled flights on behalf of the Ryanair.

-Formed in 2017 and initially positioned as a charter airline without any scheduled services, Buzz operates scheduled flights on behalf of Ryanair, and charter flights in its own right, out of Poland.
-In March 2019, Ryanair announced that Ryanair Sun would be rebranded as Buzz in autumn 2019.
-Buzz commenced operations in January 2020.
+Founded in 2017 as Ryanair Sun, the airline initially operated exclusively as a charter carrier.
+In March 2019, Ryanair announced that the subsidiary would be rebranded as Buzz, with operations under the new name officially commencing in January 2020.

 History

 Initial operations as charter airline

 On 3 April 2018, the carrier received an air operator's certificate granted by the Polish Civil Aviation Authority.
 It started operations on 23 April 2018 and the first flight took place on 26 April 2018, on the route from Poznań–Ławica Airport to Zakynthos International Airport.
 In Poznan and Wroclaw the carrier will use the infrastructure of already existing bases, while in Katowice and Warsaw new ones were created.

 Representatives of the carrier announced that all five aircraft in the Ryanair Sun fleet would receive Polish registration numbers.
 During summer 2018, Ryanair Sun operated one own Boeing 737-800 registered as SP-RSA.
 The aircraft was employed on charter flights from Warsaw Chopin Airport.